opendp/2025-summer-institute/index.md

 | Python   | Rust functionality, Context API, Plugins, scikit-learn |
 | R        | Rust functionality (except Polars)                     |
 | C        | Rust functionality                                     |

+## Wrapping Up: Usability Study Recruitment
+Researchers at the University of Vermont are conducting a remote usability study to evaluate two different interfaces for privacy-enhancing data science tools.
+We are looking for participants who

+1. Are at least 18 years old
+2. Reside in the US
+3. Can read and speak English
+4. Have prior data analysis experience with Python

+In this study, you will be asked to:

+1. Watch/read a tutorial about a data science tool interface
+2. Complete a series of data analysis tasks using the interface on a shared screen
+3. Speak out aloud your thought process while you complete the tasks
+4. Complete post-task survey and interview

+All study procedures will take approximately 1 to 1.5 hours via a Microsoft Teams meeting, the study session will be screen and audio recorded.
+After completion, you will receive a $40 electronic gift card of your choice (e.g., Amazon.com, Walmart) as a thank-you for your time.
+If interested, please fill out [this online eligibility survey](https://qualtrics.uvm.edu/survey-builder/SV_dnaZyLvHAwnJaIK/edit?SurveyID=SV_dnaZyLvH
+AwnJaIK).

+If you are selected to participate, we will reach out to you via email typically within 2 weeks.
+If you have additional questions about participating in this study, please contact the principal investigator, Onyinye Dibia by email Onyinye.Dibia@uvm.edu

 ## Conclusion